BjornL1/to_the_list_gd2/README.md

 The following user stories were scoped out of the project due to time constraints and labelled as "Won't Have" on the project board on Github.
 It is intended that these user stories will be implemented at a later date.

-- As a Site User, I can export the ingredients from the recipes on my meal plan to a shopping list and remove the ones that are not necessary so that I can have all my required ingredients for the week in one place.
-- As a Site User, I can search and filter recipes so that I can find the one I want.
+- As a User, I can create a list based on prepared template with ten predefined items.

 ### Design

-The site has a very simple and clean design which was purposely chosen in order to keep in theme with the site's goal. i.e. invoking a sense of calm in the user and reducing stress when it comes to everyday cooking.
+The site is designed to enable the user to immediately start interacting with the features to create and swiftly storing and easy share.

 #### Colour Scheme
 Colour palette from Coolors